Last modified: September 20, 2021

 - "Brand Features" means the trade names, trademarks, service marks, logos, domain names, and other distinctive brand features of each party, respectively, as secured by such party from time to time.

 - "Confidential Information" means information that one party (or an Affiliate) discloses to the other party under this Agreement, and which is marked as confidential or would normally under the circumstances be considered confidential information.
 It does not include information that is independently developed by the recipient, is rightfully given to the recipient by a third party without confidentiality obligations, or becomes public through no fault of the recipient.
 Subject to the preceding sentence, Customer Data is considered Customer's Confidential Information.

-- "Control" means control of greater than fifty percent of the voting rights or equity interests of a party.
+- "Control" means control of greater than 50 percent of the voting rights or equity interests of a party.

-- "Customer Data" means content provided to Google by Customer (or at its direction) via the Services under the Account.
+- "Customer Data" means data provided to Google by Customer or End Users through the Services under the Account.

-- "Data Processing and Security Terms" means the terms set forth at: https://cloud.google.com/terms/data-processing-terms.
+- "Data Processing and Security Terms" means the terms stated at https://cloud.google.com/terms/data-processing-terms.

 - "Documentation" means the Google documentation (as may be updated from time to time) in the form generally made available by Google to its customers for use with the Services at https://cloud.google.com/docs/.

 - "End Users" means the individuals who are permitted by Customer to use the Services.
 For clarity, End Users may include employees of Customer Affiliates and other authorized third parties.

 - "Export Control Laws" means all applicable export and re-export control laws and regulations, including (a) the Export Administration Regulations ("EAR") maintained by the U.S. Department of Commerce, (b) trade and economic sanctions maintained by the U.S. Treasury Department’s Office of Foreign Assets Control, and (c) the International Traffic in Arms Regulations ("ITAR") maintained by the U.S. Department of State.